Last updated 31/10/2017

 If you google ‘is fracking bad?’ you’ll probably come to the conclusion that yes, it is very bad.
 In fact, I’m confident if you just google ‘fracking’ you’ll come to the same conclusion.

 This article assumes that the majority of evidence shows that fracking is bad, and the UK government should come to the conclusion that Scotland, France, Bulgaria and New York State (amongst others) that fracking is bad and should not happen in this Country.
 However, if you write to Number 10 or your local loyal Tory MP (not all of them tow the party fracking line but most do) they will issue a standard cut and paste response such as the one to this petition.
-(Side note, what they safe about gas being the cleanest fossil fuel isn’t strictly true, as it produces more methane.)
+(Side note, what they say about gas being the cleanest fossil fuel isn’t strictly true, as it produces more methane, and in one of their own reports which they buried they also found out that burning more gas will increase pollution.)
 However, not all Government bodies and institutions agree that shale gas is a safe bet.
 The Environment Audit Committee raised concerns, and I will add more to this list as I conduct more research.